You are here

 The EU Taxonomy is a measure set out in the EU Action Plan on Financing Sustainable Growth and codified in Regulation (EU) 2020/852 (Taxonomy Regulation).
 The aim of the action plan is to channel capital flows into sustainable activities.
 To achieve this, a common understanding and a clear definition of what is 'sustainable' is needed, as well as the creation of verifiable criteria that enable the classification of an economic activity as 'sustainable'.
 The details necessary for this are specified in Commission delegated acts.

 The Commission Delegated Regulation (EU) 2021/2139 of 4 June 2021 specifies the first two of the six environmental goals addressed in the Taxonomy Regulation.
+The remaining four environmental objectives are specified in Commission Delegated Regulation (EU) 2023/2486 of 27 June 2023.

 1. Climate change mitigation